20230711-LDI RCDMX FJ23-87.jpg

 PROFESSORS: MONTSERRAT CASTAÑÓN, OSCAR QUIROGA, RAMIRO ESTRADA, OSCAR MIRANDA

-CREATIVE SALVAGE
+CREATIVE SAVAGE

 During the 1980s, Britain was mired in mass unemployment, political polarization, strikes, and social unrest.
 A group of young creatives comprised of Ron Arad, Tom Dixon, Mark Brazier-Jones, André Dubreuil, Danny Lane, Jon Mills, and Deborah Thomas created furniture with the most rudimentary materials and equipment.
 With a bold and forceful narrative, using scrap metal and industrial bricolage, they created beauty in the accidental under the name "Creative Salvage."